Music:

 - excludes analogies, intro/outro, and music

-- transcript topics: Ultradeep duplex sequencing of normal urothelium; Driver mutations in RBM10, CDKN1A, ARID1A; Positive/negative selection signals (dN/dS, clustering, functional bias); TERT promoter activating mutations and association with age and smoking; Smoking as promoter rather than global mutagenesis; FGFR3 truncating mutations under negative selection
+- transcript topics: Ultradeep duplex sequencing of normal urothelium; Driver mutations and positive selection in 16 bladder genes; Sex bias: RBM10, CDKN1A, ARID1A truncating mutations higher in men; TERT promoter activating mutations associated with age and smoking; TERT promoter mutations promote clonal expansions rather than global mutation density; FGFR3 truncating mutations under negative selection

 QC Summary: